euranova/DAEMA/README.md

-This repository contains the code for reproducibility of DAEMA: Denoising Autoencdoer with Mask Attention.
+This repository contains the code used for the paper DAEMA: Denoising Autoencoder with Mask Attention.

 # How to setup the environment
-## On Local Machine
+## On a Local Machine
-Create & activate the conda enviornment with python3.8.2 version
+Create and activate the conda environment with python 3.8.2
 ```
 conda create --name <env-name> python=3.8.2
 conda activate <env-name>
 ```
-Install the required libraries to run the code from requirements.txt
+Install the libraries listed in requirements.txt
 ```
 pip install -r requirements.txt
 ```
-Run code
+Run the code
 ```
 cd src
 python run.py